International Association of Independent Journalists Inc.: Advocacy

+IAIJ became the first citizen journalist NGO to advocate for recognition and protections as legitimate journalists for the first time ever internationally, as well as advocating for other online media workers (such as bloggers) at the WSIS+10 Review Meetings with a speech by Maurice Ali in General Assembly to member nations.
+These new recognitions and protections were ratified by majority vote by member nations at United Nations Headquarters in December 2015 in the final statement of the WSIS+10 Review Process (sections 44 and 45).

 IAIJ has also participated in other freedom of expression types of advocacy at the United Nations.
-In 2017 IAIJ introduced a cell phone application to allow anyone with a smart phone to participate as a popular vote at the UN for help in policy making as a side event at the 55th Session of the Commission for Social Development at UN headquarters.
+In 2017 IAIJ introduced a cell phone application (Worldwide Vote) to allow anyone with a smart phone to participate as a popular vote at the UN for help in policy making as a side event at the 55th Session of the Commission for Social Development at UN headquarters.
 In 2019 IAIJ introduced the idea for a new mandate at the United Nations called “A Positive Major Mandate for Humanity at the United Nations” as a side event and a statement read at the 57th Session of the Commission for Social Development at UN Headquarters on February 19, 2019(The Positive Mandate for Humanity is a concept that as a humanity we should strive for our greatest expression mentally and physically not only because it enables all ideas to solve problems and advance our culture, but also because it makes us happy).

+Most recently IAIJ has participated in the "Summit of the Future" introducing its version of a "Global Social Contract" as disseminated at the United Nations in 2024.